 But age has ripened his thinking rather than fossilized it.
 "An old young man will be a young old man," and Stan was a very old young man.

 From then till now, there is nothing he loves more than innovation.
-That is one thing he admires most about God and regrets most about the ways we have made Jesus boring and predictable, boiling everything down to a transaction about sin and eternal life.
+That is one thing he admires most about God and regrets most about the ways we have made Jesus boring and predictable, boiling the gospel down to a transaction about sin and eternal life.

 SYNC is his attempt to help people get the big picture of what God is doing, who Jesus is, and how the Holy Spirit SYNCs us with him.
 It is a fascinating picture, full of twists and turns.
 Like a good mystery story, it leads you to think you know exactly where it is going and then it goes somewhere else.

 SYNC does not pretend to provide all the answers to life, but it does point people to Jesus as the center of all the answers, and it does give an invitation to discover and celebrate more answers.
 Nothing would make an old innovator happier than for SYNC templates and coaching to take other storytellers into territory he has never explored.